Taking Taxis in Indonesia

-Many taxi firms are licensed by the Indonesian government, so taxis are readily available.
+Taxi firms are licensed by the Indonesian government.
 On major roads in Jakarta you will probably be able to flag down a taxi.
 The few exceptions are during periods of heavy rain or rush hour when the demand is exceptionally high.

 Where to Find Taxis

 At the wave of your hand the taxi driver may flash his lights, slam on the brakes or stop dead in the middle of the road to pick you up.
 Others give you calm, curb-side service.
 Many times, preferential treatment is actually given to expats who have a reputation for tipping well; if there are several Indonesians nearby trying to flag down a taxi, the driver often chooses to pick up the expatriate instead.
 Not fair, but nice when you're rushing home to your family after a hard day's work or trying to get out of the rain/heat!

 What are the Good Taxi Companies?

-Before entering a tax, check the floor near the front seat to see that there is no one hiding there.
-Upon entering, lock all the doors; this is a very obvious sign to the driver that you are concerned about your safety.
+Upon entering the taxi, lock all the doors; this is a very obvious sign to the driver that you are concerned about your safety.
 DON'T allow the taxi driver to stop and pick up other passengers or even talk to his 'friends' along the side of the street.
-In most taxi robberies the driver stopped the car to talk to friends that he “just happens to see on the side of the street”, and then the friends jump in the taxi and rob the passengers, together with the driver.
+In some taxi robberies the driver stopped the car to talk to friends that he “just happens to see on the side of the street”, and then the friends jump in the taxi and rob the passengers, together with the driver.

 If you notice that your driver's argo (meter) has gone WILD, or you see from Google Maps you're following through your smart phone that is driver is seriously detouring from the suggested route, just get out and get another taxi.
-This will be hard to recognize, if you. re going to a destination you've never been to before.
-But if you're familiar with the costs, don't be afraid to challenge the driver about the inflated reading.
+Question his road choice as he might be avoiding traffic problems.
+But if you're familiar with the roads/costs, don't be afraid to challenge the driver about the inflated reading.

-Occasionally taxi drivers, especially Prestasi, ask you to pay a set amount for the trip, borongan, instead of using the meter.
+Occasionally taxi drivers ask you to pay a set amount for the trip, borongan, instead of using the meter.
 You don't have to do this.
 If they insist, just get out and find another taxi.
 By doing this, the driver is able to cheat his employer out of a share of his day's income, because it doesn't show up on the meter reading.

 Paying for Taxis

-At 'flag fall' the meter begins at Rp 6,000 and climbs Rp 3,000 each 1/10 of a kilometer; the 'waiting' rate is Rp 30,000/hour (Oct 2012)*.
+At 'flag fall' the meter begins at Rp 6,500 and climbs Rp 3,500 each 1/10 of a kilometer; the 'waiting' rate is Rp 42,000/hour (January 2018)*.
 It increases at a slower rate for passing time, especially noticeable when you're stuck in a traffic jam.
-Most taxi drivers struggle to meet their daily setoran (rent).
-Especially with all the taxi companies putting new cars on the street, this is an ever more difficult task for the drivers.
-Depending on the kind of taxi and the condition of the car, this amount can range from Rp 90,000/day to Rp 250,000/day.
+Taxi drivers have a daily setoran (rent) that they need to reach each day.

-Don't expect taxi drivers to be able to give change for large bills; carry enough small denomination rupiah notes (Rp 5,000, 1,000) to pay the fare.
+Don't expect taxi drivers to be able to give change for large bills; carry enough small denomination rupiah notes (Rp 5,000, 10,000) to pay the fare.
 While tipping is not mandatory it’s a good idea to round the fare up to the nearest Rp 5,000 or Rp 10,000, which often solves the change problem as well.